ybenitezf/cdk_polylith/README.md

 └── source.bat
 ```

-First of all let's turn this into a poetry project executing:
+Now, let's turn this source tree into a poetry project by executing:

 ```bash
 poetry init
 ```

-When asked for the main and development dependencies answer no, since we will add then later.
-The result should looks something like (`pyproject.toml`):
+When asked for the main and development dependencies answer no, we will add then later.
+The result should look like (`pyproject.toml`):

 ```toml
 [tool.poetry]